 9. You tend to notice details in your environment others miss

-Highly Sensitive People tend to be very observant of their surroundings, often noticing details others may miss.
+Highly Sensitive People tend to be very observant of their surroundings, often noticing details and subtleties others may miss.

 10. You easily pick up on others’ emotions

 Highly Sensitive People often pick up on the moods and emotions of the people around them.
 They may even take on the emotions of people around them at times.

 This is one reason busy environments and social situations can be exhausting for Highly Sensitive People.